-- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1 and 2 Our pupils take GL summative assessments at the end of years 1-6 in English and Mathematics. - 2.2 Time awarded to each subject in each year group is visually explained in your year group welcome meetings/pack.

-- 2.3 Time awarded to each subject in each year group is visually explained in your year group welcome meetings/pack. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found on the curriculum overviews sent home for the start of the new adamic year. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.
+- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the (National Curriculum) at KS2.
+Our pupils take GL summative assessments at the end of Year 1 6 in English and Maths. - 2.2 Time awarded to each subject in each year group is available upon request. - 2.3 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson sequences.
+These can be viewed upon request. - 2.4 Taken together, the taught curriculum will ensure that by the time they have completed their education in Year 6 with us, pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.